 Jane E. Willis

-Jane is the co-head of Ropes & Gray's business and securities litigation practice group.
-She focuses her practice on complex business litigation, including class actions and antitrust matters.
-In addition, Jane regularly provides counseling regarding antitrust and intellectual property matters.
+Jane is head of the firm’s business and securities litigation practice group and has twenty years of experience representing clients in complex business litigation and antitrust matters, including business disputes and class actions.
+Jane regularly provides counseling regarding antitrust and intellectual property matters.
 Her impressive client list includes publicly-traded companies, real estate investment trusts, hospital and healthcare systems, and private equity funds.
 Jane has experience in a range of industries including health care, consumer electronics, consumer products, sports, transportation, and real estate.

 As a part of her antitrust practice, Jane has represented many of the firm’s clients in mergers and acquisitions subject to antitrust merger review and investigation by the U.S. Department of Justice Antitrust Division and the Federal Trade Commission.